kevb10/smol-dev-js/README.md

 Once everything is generated, review the code and begin a loop where you ...

-> engineering with prompts, rather than prompt engineering
+> engineer with prompts, rather than prompt engineering

-Found an error? paste it in and let the AI suggest a fix for you.
+Found an error?
+Paste it in and let the AI suggest a fix for you.
 Or tell it what to do to fix it.

 Loop until happiness is attained.
-Or that you find the AI being unhelpful, and take back control.
+Or until you find the AI being unhelpful, and take back control.

 ## smol-dev-js spec2code

 Got all your project specifications file ready?
-Run th spec2code, and let the smol-dev AI generate it for you.
+Run the spec2code, and let the smol-dev AI generate it for you.

-The general format of the spec folder should be
+The general format of the spec folder should be:

-- `README.md` (high level spec)
+- `README.md` (high-level spec)
-- `NOTES.md` (any more point form feedback/instruction to pass to the AI globally, which may might not make sense in the spec)
+- `NOTES.md` (any more point-form feedback/instruction to pass to the AI globally, which may not make sense in the spec)
 - `<folder>/<filename>.<type>.md` (spec for a specific file)

-> You will need the spec folder to be configured
+> You will need the spec folder to be configured.

 ## smol-dev-js code2spec

-Lazy to write specs to an existing codebase from scratch, let the smol-dev AI generate a draft for you.
+Lazy to write specs for an existing codebase from scratch, let the smol-dev AI generate a draft for you.

-> You will need the spec folder to be configured
+> You will need the spec folder to be configured.

 ## Want to customize the settings further?

-After generating the config, you can look into `.smol-dev-js/config` folder for various settings, including
+After generating the config, you can look into the `.smol-dev-js/config` folder for various settings, including:

 - local cache settings
-- caching with mongoDB (you can use the free tier)
+- caching with MongoDB (you can use the free tier)
 - rate limits

 # Example Usage